Create a Custom n8n Chat Widget (No Code)

 After creating your bot, you'll need to pick how the widget should work.
 There are two modes:

-• Message analytics to track conversations, devices, browsers, and geographic data
+- Message analytics: track conversations, devices, browsers, and geography.

 Not sure which one to pick?
 Read our detailed comparison of Standalone vs. Managed widgets to help you decide.